AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

 When using the DO probe make sure that there *aren't any air bubbles* on the probe membrane.
 If you are aerating the sample place the probe as far from the air bubbles as possible.
 Air bubbles on the membrane will cause inaccurate readings.
 Note that you do not need to calibrate the DO probe at the beginning of the lab.
 Build the full setup and then calibrate when it says to calibrate.

- 1. Connect a DO probe to the data acquisition system using the gold signal conditioning box.
+ #.
+Connect a DO probe to the data acquisition system using the gold signal conditioning box.
- 1. Navigate to the Configuration tab and enter you Location in the bottom left corner, then select \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image3} to configure the dissolved oxygen channel(s).
+ #.
+Navigate to the Configuration tab and enter you Location in the bottom left corner, then select \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image3} to configure the dissolved oxygen channel(s).
 Select the DO probe from the sensor list and point the channel to the correct sensor port.
- 1. Use the dissolved oxygen calibration VI \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image4} to calibrate the DO probe.
+ #.
+Use the dissolved oxygen calibration VI \includegraphics*[width=0.34in, height=0.34in, keepaspectratio=false]{image4} to calibrate the DO probe.
- 1. Enter the temperature of the sample.
+ #.
+Enter the temperature of the sample.
 This can be measured by using a thermistor or a thermometer.
 A good estimate is :math:`22^\circ C`.
- 1. If you have typed in your location in the Configuration Tab, you can get the actual barometric pressure for Ithaca, New York by selecting \includegraphics*[width=1.89in, height=0.21in, keepaspectratio=false]{image5}
+ #.
+If you have typed in your location in the Configuration Tab, you can get the actual barometric pressure for Ithaca, New York by selecting \includegraphics*[width=1.89in, height=0.21in, keepaspectratio=false]{image5}
- 1. Place the probe in oxygen saturated water (use the air jet on your bench to bubble air into water in a 4L container).
+ #.
+Place the probe in oxygen saturated water (use the air jet on your bench to bubble air into water in a 4L container).
 The voltage from the DO probe should be between 0.17 and 0.23 volts if the probe is working correctly.
 If the voltage is lower than 0.17 it may be time to replace the membrane or the solution may not be saturated with oxygen.
- 1. Select \includegraphics*[width=1.12in, height=0.21in, keepaspectratio=false]{image6}to calibrate the DO sensor.
+ #.
+Select \includegraphics*[width=1.12in, height=0.21in, keepaspectratio=false]{image6}to calibrate the DO sensor.
- 1. Select OK \includegraphics*[width=0.91in, height=0.25in, keepaspectratio=false]{image7}when you are satisfied with the calibration.
+ #.
+Select OK \includegraphics*[width=0.91in, height=0.25in, keepaspectratio=false]{image7}when you are satisfied with the calibration.
- 1. If desired you may save the calibration for later use \includegraphics*[width=0.25in, height=0.24in, keepaspectratio=false]{image8}.
+ #.
+If desired you may save the calibration for later use \includegraphics*[width=0.25in, height=0.24in, keepaspectratio=false]{image8}.
 However, it is not necessary to save the calibration to use the calibration in the current session.~~If you want to save the calibration, save it in your Group folder on the S:/ drive.~~

+.. _heading_Gas_Transfer_Experimental_Methods:

 Experimental Methods
 ====================